mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The field `encryption_key` contains the HPKE public key of P. If P is the root, then the `parent_hash` field is set to a zero-length octet string.
-Otherwise, `parent_hash` is the Parent Hash of the next node after P on the filtered direct path of the leaf L. This way, P's Parent Hash fixes the new HPKE public key of each non-blank node on the path from P to the root.
-Note that the path from P to the root may contain some blank nodes that are not fixed by P's Parent Hash.
-However, for each node that has an HPKE key, this key is fixed by P's Parent Hash.
+Otherwise, `parent_hash` is the parent hash of the next node after P on the filtered direct path of the leaf L. This way, P's parent hash fixes the new HPKE public key of each non-blank node on the path from P to the root.
+Note that the path from P to the root may contain some blank nodes that are not fixed by P's parent hash.
+However, for each node that has an HPKE key, this key is fixed by P's parent hash.

 Finally, `original_sibling_tree_hash` is the tree hash of S in the ratchet tree modified as follows: For each leaf L in `P.unmerged_leaves`, blank L and remove